ajgreyling/vlinder/README.md

 - Return Dart native types, not Hetu wrapper types
 - **Check for existing functions before defining them** to prevent "already defined" errors
 - Define constructor functions once in the constructor, not in `load*()` methods
+- **Use named parameters** in constructor functions to match UI script syntax
+- Form widgets use `fields` array (automatically converted to children), empty `children` arrays are skipped

 ### Database Integration